Late-Breaking Research: Submit by June 30, 2018 at 11:59 pm (CT)

 - Practice Management and Leadership

-- NEW: Quality Improvement—PM&R residency QI projects will be eligible for submission as an abstract.
+- Quality Improvement—PM&R residency QI projects will be eligible for submission as an abstract.

 - Presenters of accepted abstracts are expected to register and pay appropriate registration fees for at least the day of the presentation.
 No reimbursement or honoraria will be given for paper or poster presentations.